Get started with Mizzou

-The blended structure mixes on-campus sessions, live virtual chats and asynchronous courses to encourage professional mentorship, enlightening peer conversations and original, transformative scholarship around your schedule.
-Whatever your educational or professional background, the intensive yet flexible curriculum helps strengthen your grasp of research design and data analysis, explores the theoretical and philosophical side of the nursing profession and requires you to complete a dissertation and presentation.
+The program's blended structure mixes on-campus sessions, live virtual chats and asynchronous courses.
+This allows you to fit professional mentorship, peer conversations and transformative scholarship around your schedule.
+You'll strengthen your grasp of research design and data analysis.
+And through your research, you'll explore the theoretical and philosophical side of nursing.
+At the end of the program, you'll complete a dissertation and presentation.

 About the online Ph.D. in nursing program

-- Prepare to share your research with the health care and broader academic community.
+- Share your research with the health care and academic communities.

-- Critically evaluate existing theories and knowledge to identify new areas of inquiry.
+- Critically evaluate existing theories and knowledge to push health care and patient outcome advances.

 Quick facts